apollographql/apollo-server/packages/apollo-server-micro/README.md

 ## Basic GraphQL Microservice

-This example demonstrates how to setup a simple microservice using Micro, that handles all incoming requests as GraphQL requests.
+This example demonstrates how to setup a simple microservice using Micro, that handles incoming GraphQL requests via the default `/graphql` endpoint.

 1) Package installation.